How to manage teams across time zones

 Five more tips for collaborating successfully with employees across multiple time zones:

-3. Set boundaries: Be clear about when they should be available and that when they’re off, they are expected to be "off the clock."
-Prevent burnout and ensure that everyone has time to rest and recharge.
+Set boundaries: Be clear about when they should be available and that when they’re off, they are expected to be "off the clock."
+Prevent fatigue and burnout by making sure that everyone has time to rest and recharge.